Kovair Software and Logic Technology Significantly Improve Efficiency and Value with Integrated Development Toolset

 Kovair Software and Logic Technology Partnership

-Achieve interoperability between tools, processes and people by integrating tools of your choice.CALIFORNIA, UNITED STATES, June 24, 2021 /EINPresswire.com/ -- Kovair Software, a Silicon Valley software product company specializing in the domain of Integrated software tools supporting global product development and management has disclosed their partnership with Logic Technology, one of Europe’s leading providers of embedded development solutions, tools and software components.
+Achieve interoperability between tools, processes and people by integrating tools of your choice.WESSEM, THE NETHERLANDS, EUROPE, June 24, 2021 /EINPresswire.com/ -- Kovair Software, a Silicon Valley software product company specializing in the domain of Integrated software tools supporting global product development and management has disclosed their partnership with Logic Technology, one of Europe’s leading providers of embedded development solutions, tools and software components.

 Kovair Omnibus Integration Platform is the only multi-vendor ALM/SDLC tools integration technology that is based on the Enterprise Service Bus (ESB)Architecture.
 Serving as the single data-repository of all essential ALM/SDLC services such as collaboration, traceability, process automation, security, reporting and analytics, Kovair Omnibus integrates multiple tools for multiple functions using tool-specific Kovair Adapters.
 It currently offers 110+ such integrations off the shelf.